Diagnosis and repair: issue of content not displaying in the application

 This guide will help you systematically troubleshoot and resolve this issue.

-Troubleshooting process: From external to internal
+Troubleshooting process: from external to internal

-Step one: Verify Mega positioning status using external tools (no code modification required)
+Step one: verify mega positioning status using external tools (no code modification required)

 - Install the Mega Toolbox App on your test phone (if not already installed).